Neo612/ToDoApp/README.md

 ----------------------------------------------------------------------------------------

-4. Used Dialog fragments to edit the todo items.
+4)Used Dialog fragments to edit the todo items.
 Changed the background.
 Changed the styles.

 Hours spent: 4 hours